abisubramanya27/Complaints-Classifier/README.md

 A complaints classifer for banks built using Python and Amazon Web Services(AWS)

 Instructions for use:
-* Run : `pip install -r requirements.txt` in Shell to Download all Necessary Packages for running the Application
+* Run : `pip install -r requirement.txt` in Shell to Download all Necessary Packages for running the Application
 * Install and Set Up [AWS CLI](https://aws.amazon.com/cli/)
 * Configure it with:
 `aws configure`